Published on Jun 10, 2015

 How Should You React?

 Due diligence will be your best friend.
-You should always heir on the side of caution when dealing with your hard earned money or timeshare property.
+You should always err on the side of caution when dealing with your hard earned money or timeshare property.
 Is the broker you’re speaking to licensed in their state of operation?
 If you contact the developer, have the transfers agents ever heard of the broker you’re speaking with?
 Are they using a licensed, bonded, and insured closing company?
 Is the price they are quoting you too good to be true?
 You can always contact us for a free, detailed market analysis.

 Avoid The Pitfalls

 It is very easy for a dishonest brokerage to over-quote you to try and entice you into paying an upfront listing fee.
 Actually delivering on that price is a much taller order.
 After you pay them their upfront fee, their incentive to help you sell at a good price is effectively gone.
-You wouldn’t pay your realtor before they sell your house for you, so why do it with a timeshare?
+You wouldn’t pay your Realtor before they sell your house for you, so why do it with a timeshare?

-Whatever a buyer will pay, and whatever other sellers will accept is what your ownership is worth in today’s market.
+Whatever a buyer will pay, and whatever other sellers of your same property will accept is what your ownership is worth in today’s market.
 Be realistic about comparing your ownership to the others you see selling.
 Remember, what a timeshare is listed for is not always what the ownership is sold for.
 Most brokerages let you choose the asking price, so keep in mind, the asking prices you see online, are what the seller is asking, not what the buyer is offering.

 What To Look For